Explore AI Agent development

 If a user wants to submit an expense claim, you get their email address, a description of the claim, and the amount to be claimed and write the claim details to a text file that the user can download.

-Screenshot of the AI agent setup page in Azure AI Foundry portal.
+Screenshot of the AI agent setup page in Foundry portal.

-6. In the Setup pane, in the Knowledge section, verify that Expenses_Vector_Store is listed and shown as containing 1 file.
+9. In the Tools section, verify that a new File search is listed and shown as containing 1 file.

-7. Below the Knowledge section, next to Actions, select + Add.
-Then in the Add action dialog box, select Code interpreter and then select Save (you do not need to upload any files for the code interpreter).
+11. In the Select a tool dialog box, select Code interpreter and then select Add tool (you do not need to upload any files for the code interpreter).

 Your agent will use the document you uploaded as its knowledge source to ground its responses (in other words, it will answer questions based on the contents of this document).
 It will use the code interpreter tool as required to perform actions by generating and running its own Python code.